ec-jrc/lisflood-utilities/src/lisfloodutilities/water-demand-historic/README.md

 # System requirements

-The script can be run on a normal desktop PC (Windows and Linux) with 16 GB or more of physical memory.
+The script can be run on a normal desktop PC, support is provided only for Linux.
+Physical memory requirements depend on the desired geographical extent and resolution of the maps dataset.
+For instance, the generation of  the sectoral water demand dataset for the global domain at 3arcmin (or 0.05 degrees) resolution required 32 GB.

 # Instructions